DonovanLoSg/resume.donovanlo.sg/README.md

 A CSS Reset style sheet from Killer Collection of CSS Resets (https://perishablepress.com/a-killer-collection-of-global-css-reset-styles/) is used in additional to Code Institues templates (https://github.com/Code-Institute-Org/gitpod-full-template) to start the coding.
 The template used for Readme.md is also from Code Institute (https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md)

-Several Tools are also used in the coursee of development:
+Several Tools are also used in the course of development:

 For drawing diagrams,
 - Draw.io (https://www.draw.io)